PaulaFAlves/javascript/filter-reduce-map.md

-# Filter, map and reduce
+# FILTER, MAP AND REDUCE

 ## Filter